srest2021/atclean/README.md

 ### `clean_atlas_lc.py`
 #### (applies all cuts - chi-squares, uncertainties, control light curves)
-Using the default settings in `atlaslc.ini`, load previously downloaded light curves and apply any of the chi-square, uncertainty, and control light curve cuts, then save the light curves with the updated 'Mask' columns.
+Using the default settings in `atlas_lc_settings.ini`, load previously downloaded light curves and apply any of the chi-square, uncertainty, and control light curve cuts, then save the light curves with the updated 'Mask' columns.

 The chi-square cut procedure may be dynamic (default) or static.
 In order to apply a static cut at a constant value, set the `override_cut` parameter in the `Chi-square cut settings` section to that value; otherwise, leave set at `None` to apply the dynamic cut.
 More in-depth explanation of each parameter, its meaning, and overall procedures is located in **`clean_atlas_lc.ipynb`**.